JoshuaLelon/curriCRM/app/api/README.md

 This directory contains all the API routes for the CurriCRM application.
 Each route is implemented using Next.js App Router and communicates with the Supabase database.

+## Authentication

+All routes use the Supabase auth helpers for Next.js to handle authentication.
+The routes automatically use the user's session from cookies to authenticate requests to the Supabase database.

+The authentication flow works as follows:
+1. The middleware (`middleware.ts`) intercepts all requests and checks for a valid session
+2. If a session exists, the middleware sets the session token in both headers and cookies
+3. Route handlers then use `createRouteHandlerClient` which automatically picks up the session from cookies
+4. All database operations are performed with the authenticated user's role and permissions

+This ensures that:
+- All database operations respect row-level security (RLS) policies
+- Users can only access and modify data they have permission for
+- The "authenticated" role is properly applied to all database operations

 ## Routes Overview

 ### Requests (`/api/requests`)